Ecology: Complexity

-Complexity is understood as a large computational effort needed to piece together numerous interacting parts exceeding the iterative memory capacity of the human mind.
+Complexity is understood as a large computational effort needed to assemble numerous interacting parts.
 Global patterns of biological diversity are complex.
-This biocomplexity stems from the interplay among ecological processes that operate and influence patterns at different scales that grade into each other, such as transitional areas or ecotones spanning landscapes.
+This biocomplexity stems from the interplay among ecological processes that influence patterns at different scales, such as transitional areas or ecotones spanning landscapes.
 Complexity stems from the interplay among levels of biological organization as energy, and matter is integrated into larger units that superimpose onto the smaller parts.
-"What were wholes on one level become parts on a higher one."
-Small scale patterns do not necessarily explain large scale phenomena, otherwise captured in the expression (coined by Aristotle) 'the sum is greater than the parts'.
+Small scale patterns do not necessarily explain larger ones, as in Aristotle's expression "the sum is greater than the parts".
 "Complexity in ecology is of at least six distinct types: spatial, temporal, structural, process, behavioral, and geometric."
 From these principles, ecologists have identified emergent and self-organizing phenomena that operate at different environmental scales of influence, ranging from molecular to planetary, and these require different explanations at each integrative level.
-Ecological complexity relates to the dynamic resilience of ecosystems that transition to multiple shifting steady-states directed by random fluctuations of history.
-Long-term ecological studies provide important track records to better understand the complexity and resilience of ecosystems over longer temporal and broader spatial scales.
-These studies are managed by the International Long Term Ecological Network (LTER).
-The longest experiment in existence is the Park Grass Experiment, which was initiated in 1856.
-Another example is the Hubbard Brook study, which has been in operation since 1960.

 Holism

-Holism remains a critical part of the theoretical foundation in contemporary ecological studies.
+Holism is a critical part of the theory of ecology.
 Holism addresses the biological organization of life that self-organizes into layers of emergent whole systems that function according to non-reducible properties.
 This means that higher-order patterns of a whole functional system, such as an ecosystem, cannot be predicted or understood by a simple summation of the parts.
 "New properties emerge because the components interact, not because the basic nature of the components is changed."

-Ecological studies are necessarily holistic as opposed to reductionistic.
-Holism has three scientific meanings or uses that identify with ecology: 1) the mechanistic complexity of ecosystems, 2) the practical description of patterns in quantitative reductionist terms where correlations may be identified but nothing is understood about the causal relations without reference to the whole system, which leads to 3) a metaphysical hierarchy whereby the causal relations of larger systems are understood without reference to the smaller parts.
-Scientific holism differs from mysticism that has appropriated the same term.
-An example of metaphysical holism is identified in the trend of increased exterior thickness in shells of different species.
-The reason for a thickness increase can be understood through reference to principles of natural selection via predation without the need to reference or understand the biomolecular properties of the exterior shells.